TurKLoJeNOfficial/FlutterProvinceandDistrictList/README.md

+#Flutter City and District List

+I created this project on Flutter/Dart to improve myself and reinforce what I have learned.
+I will continue to develop my skills in Flutter/Dart.
+In this project, I learned how to parse and list a JSON file containing a list of cities and districts.

 # Flutter İl ve İlçe Listesi

 Bu projeyi flutter dart üzerinde kendimi geliştirmek ve öğrendiklerimi pekiştirmek için yaptım.
 Kendimi Flutter/Dart konusunda geliştirmeye devam edeceğim.Bu projede json bir iller ve ilçeler listesini alıp çözümleyerek listelemeyi öğrendim